Get Noticed Online

 Marketing expert Jonah Berger, in his book Contagious, studied virality.
 In his research, he found 6 elements that are essential to a piece of viral content.
 These elements may work together to drive content to virality, or one may work alone to produce the results.

-If you’re hungry to know how to produce content that people want to consume, then we highly recommend the book.
-However, we want to expand on just one of Jonah’s principles: Social Currency.
+If you’re hungry to know how to produce content that people want to consume, then I highly recommend the book.
+I want to expand on just one of Jonah’s principles: Social Currency.

-Think about it.
 What ultimately makes something go viral?
-Someone has to share the content with their friends, one of those friends has to share it with their friends, and so on.
-Social currency is the motivator for us to share anything with our friends.
+Think about it: someone has to share the content with their friends, one of those friends has to share it with their friends, and so on.

-Here at FeedbackWrench, I work with Rob on Web Presence, SEO, and Video Production for small businesses and ministries.
+Here at FeedbackWrench, I work with our company’s owner – Rob – to create digital marketing strategies for small business clients.
 Rob and I each come across a lot of articles, videos, and more relating to our industry.
 If we took the time to share each and every one with each other, we would never have any time left in the day to be productive.

-Instead, I only ever share an article with Rob if I find it to be extremely relevant, informative, or inspiring.
+Instead of doing this, I only ever share an article with Rob if I find it to be extremely relevant, informative, or inspiring.
 If I share an article with him, he may or may not be equally impressed.
 If he is, he’ll likely pass it on to someone else.
-If not, the article’s lifecycle will cease at this point, assuming we were the only readers.
+If not, the article’s lifecycle will cease at this point.
+Unless, of course, someone else decides to share it.

 Think of it this way.
 You own a coffee shop.
-Instead of making a video telling people that beans are x amount of money and the Wi-Fi is x amount faster, you decide to share about your revolutionary new brewing method that tastes better than any other method.
+Instead of making a video telling people that beans are x amount of money and the Wi-Fi is x amount faster

 Before you know it, you have a group of customers instead of just one.